Local Legends on the Bench

 Steve Cutchall -- His boys teams claimed back-to-back District 10 titles in 2010-11, and the 2011 squad reached the Elite 8 in the state tournament.
 The 2010 district championship was the first for Rocky Grove since Vince Curran's team won it in 1949.

-Vince Curran -- In addition to the district title in 1949, Curran also had three league title winners.
-He coached four sports at the Grove.
+Vince Curran -- In addition to District 10 Class B titles in 1946 and 1949, Curran also had three league title winners.
+In fact, in his first year as coach, he guided the Orioles to their first basketball title ever -- the Bi-County League with a 39-37 decision over Cranberry.
+Curran coached four sports at the Grove.

 Speaking of longevity back in the day: